List of grape varieties

 This list of grape varieties includes cultivated grapes, whether used for wine, or eating as a table grape, fresh or dried (raisin, currant, sultana).
-For a complete list of all grape species including those unimportant to agriculture, see Vitis.
+For a complete list of all grape species, including those unimportant to agriculture, see Vitis.

-The term grape variety refers to cultivars rather than actual botanical varieties according to the International Code of Nomenclature for Cultivated Plants, because they are propagated by cuttings and may have unstable reproductive properties.
-However, the term variety has become so entrenched in viticulture that any change to using the term cultivar instead is unlikely.
+The term grape variety refers to cultivars (rather than the botanical varieties that must be named according to the International Code of Nomenclature for algae, fungi, and plants).

-Single species grapes
+Single-species grapes

 While some of the grapes in this list are hybrids, they are hybridized within a single species.
 For those grapes hybridized across species, known as interspecific hybrids, see the section on multispecies hybrid grapes below.